-I'm assuming here that you know already the basics of how "leads" or "contacts" are automatically processed for outbound calls or to assign contact task to an agent.
+I'm assuming here that you already know the basics of how "leads" or "contacts" are automatically processed for outbound calls or to assign contact tasks to an agent.
 If not, you can get a high-level overview of recycling rules and status processing first.

 The following diagram illustrates the most important paths that "lead" or "contact" entries take through the processing flows:

 Let’s step through it - follow the numbers on the image:

 In this visualization, your app/code looks up campaign and any other status information from babelforce in order to present whatever options to end-users in web widget in your UI:

 Can use both queries to babelforce and can receive pushed notifications for real-time updates.

 All sources of data can be used to make decisions: availability of agents, status of outbound campaigns, list of contacts ready to dial next, stats from queues.

 You can add or update items on a list from anywhere.
 In this image, your website presents "request call-back" in any design you wish.
 Present availability or lack of availability.
 Present data to capture from user or anything you like.

 Your website element sends call-back request item to a list of contacts to be called.